panurag2303/shadow-self-ai/README.md

 You can see the full code here: https://github.com/panurag2303/shadow-self-ai

 Thanks for checking out our project!
-I hope Shadow Self can help youth feel a little more supported.
+I hope Shadow Self can help youth feel a little more supported , i can make any improvement if suggested by Google genai Hackathon Team..